MicrosoftDocs/learn/learn-pr/azure/troubleshoot-inbound-connectivity-azure-load-balancer/includes/4-exercise-identify-and-resolve-inbound-network-connectivity.md

     > [!div class="mx-imgBorder"]
     > ![Screenshot showing the Health Probe Status for the load balancer](../media/4-probe-healthy.png)

-1. Switch to the Cloud Shell, and run the *stresstest* application again:
+1. Switch to the Cloud Shell, and run the *stresstest* application again using the load balancer's IP address:

     ```bash
     cd ~/load-balancer/src/stresstest